A power inverter is a device that can convert a DC power supply (typically from a battery), into a high voltage (110V-220V) AC current.

 Power inverters are typically used to create a mains power backup from a set of 12V batteries in the event of a power outage.
 They are also used in systems where the mains power is supplied by solar panels or wind generators.
 Power inverters are also an important part of un-interrupted power supplies.

 How Power Inverters Work

-How to Build an Inverter
+How to Build a Power Inverter

-The 50Hz oscillator is based on a 555 timer providing a 50Hz square wave and an inverting transistor to give a 180º phase shift.
-Now, we have two outputs to drive the bridge.
-The frequency is controlled by the pot between pins 6 and 7, which can be set to 50 or 60Hz.
+The 50Hz oscillator is provided by the 555 timer.
+Transistor Q1 is an inverting transistor to give a 180º phase shift.
+The frequency is controlled by potentiometer R5.
+It can be set to 50Hz or 60Hz.